AshGw/ts-roids/README.md

 // No problem with instantiation const foo = new Foo<string>('foo');

+// Since the object is final:

 // The line below will cause a TypeError: Cannot inherit from the finl class Foo const sub = new SubFoo('subFoo');

+// Since the object is frozen:

 // The line below will cause a TypeError: Cannot add property 'someFoo', object is not extensible foo.someFoo = () => {